gasparka/thesis/docs/vhdl_extensions.rst

 This chapter tries to find and VHDL model that could easly accomodate this OOP based style.

+One problem in VHDL is that reusing components is not trivial, programmers must do 'wiring' work that is error prone, declaring arrays of components is even harder.
 The main reason to pursue the OOP approach is the modularity and the ease of reuse.

-One prolem in VHDL is that reusing components is not trivial, programmers must do 'wiring' work that is error prone.
-Making arrays of components is even harder.

-On the other hand these operations are very easy with OOP approach, for example :numref:`mac-pyha-serial` defines new class, that has two MACs in series, as expected, this is very easy to achieve in OOP style.
+On the other hand these operations are easy with OOP approach, for example :numref:`mac-pyha-serial` defines new class, that has two MACs in series.
 As expected it synthesizes to a structure where two MACs are connected in series, shown on :numref:`pyha_mac_reuse_stack`.